Mistakes to Avoid When Selling Your Home In North Carolina

 Failing to Disclose Property Issues

-- Presence of lead-based paint, asbestos, or radon
+- The presence of hazardous materials such as lead-based paint, asbestos, or radon.

 Mishandling Offers and Negotiations